In 2020 we awarded:

 Suspension occurs following the re-assessment of an accredited facility where care was found to be below the standard required or where a facility has chosen to suspend their accreditation because of challenges within the organisation.
 This is to allow the facility to improve care prior to another re-assessment.

-A scheduled reassessment has not taken place due to significant issues within the facility for example; re-organisation, re-location or serious illness of a key member of staff.
+A scheduled assessment has not taken place due to significant issues within the facility for example; re-organisation, re-location or serious illness of a key member of staff.
 Therefore we have no recent information against which to assess the standard of care provided.
-Facilities that are designated “re-assessment pending” are no longer considered to be fully accredited.
+Facilities that are designated “Re-assessment overdue” are no longer considered to be fully accredited.

 In a university this may be due to challenges with university curriculum re-validation cycles.

 This also applies to any services who have not been able to have their scheduled assessment due to the Covid-19 pandemic in 2020.
 This status will normally end after 2 years, however due to ongoing effects of Covid-19 pandemic it is currently extended to 4 years.